Kelly Fearing

-William Kelly Fearing was a visual artist who was termed, in his time, a “magical realist” and “Romantic surrealist”.
+William Kelly Fearing was an American visual artist who was termed, in his time, a “magical realist” and “Romantic surrealist”.
 He was a member of the Fort Worth Circle, a cohort of artists often credited with bringing modern art to Texas and the firsts to steer away from the then dominating regional aesthetic.
 His spiritual themes spanned across multiple styles including abstract, impressionism, and surrealism.

 Early life

 Fearing was born in Fordyce, Arkansas, and grew up in Louisiana.
 Physicality reflected in his oeuvre is said to have been influenced by his education in gymnastics and fascination for ballet and tap dance from an early age.

 Education

 Fearing attended Louisiana Polytechnic Institute (now Louisiana Tech University) where he received his Bachelor of Arts degree in 1941.

 In 1947, Fearing enrolled at Columbia University to pursue his Master’s degree, owing to the funding efforts of Sam Cantey, a prominent patron of the Fort Worth Circle.
 In tandem with the faculty position he accepted at the University of Texas at Austin that same year, he completed his graduate studies in New York in 1950.